 Q. An event is described as being a marathon but the distance is declared at 27 miles, is it a marathon or an ultra?

 A. Where an event is declared at exactly 27 miles, then that is classed as a marathon for 100 Marathon Club purposes, for it to be an ultra the declared distance must be over 27 miles.

-Q. Does the marathon leg of an Ironman triathalon count as a marathon for 100 Marathon Club purposes?
+Q. Does the marathon leg of an Ironman triathlon count as a marathon for 100 Marathon Club purposes?

 A. Yes.
-But as it is a triathalon rather than a marathon then it counts as a trail marathon.
+But as it is a triathlon rather than a marathon then it counts as a trail marathon.

-A. The “10 finisher” rule applies to the event in total.
-If the combined number of finishers of marathon distance or greater is 10 or more in total then the marathon/ultra will count as long as the individual distance in question has at least three finishers.
+A. The “25 finisher” rule applies to the event in total.
+If the combined number of finishers of marathon distance or greater is 25 or more in total then the marathon/ultra will count.

 Q. If I am part of a relay team, would that count if I ran over 26.2 miles?